 The English medium school exclusively for girls was established in 1909.
 The school, located at Church Park, was founded by Nano Nagle.
 Initially admissions were granted only to European students, but later Indian students were also allowed.
 In 1952, the school got affiliated to Madras University and became a private matriculation institute.
 The school offers education from kindergarten to class XII.

-Academics and holistic development go hand-in-hand at Sacred Hearts.
-The school emphasizes on extracurricular activities.
+Academic excellence and holistic development go hand-in-hand at Sacred Hearts.
+The school emphasizes extracurricular activities.
 With excellent infrastructure, the school provides great scope for overall development of kids.

 Large airy classrooms, playgrounds, amphitheaters and auditoriums are just a few of the many amenities the school provides.

 Mount Road, Chennai – 600006.